johnsage25/cordova-pejonic-plugin-exoplayer/README.md

 - After observing performance issues removing the usage of okhttp.
 - Removing the 'android.hardware.touchscreen' check before adding touch handler.
 This feature is not reliably reported by various devices.

-## Changes in version 2.5.2
-- Upgraded exoplayer to version 2.5.1
-- Only adding touchscreen event handler if device has "android.hardware.touchscreen" system feature.
-- Added `connectTimeout`, `readTimeout` and `retryCount` configuration settings.
-These are related to http client player uses.
-- Added `seekBy` which is simmilar to seekTo but operates relative to the current possition.
-Value can be positive (seek forward) or negative (seek backwards).

-## Changes in version 2.5.1
-- Added boolean options `hidePosition` and `hideDuration`.
-When playing dvr content thise numbers are relative to current time and very confusing to users.
-Adding ability to hide the numbers until better solution can be found.
-- Added `autoPlay` (defaults to true) to allow user not to play the stream automatically.
-Must call `play` explicitly.

-## Changes in version 2.5.0
-- Removed configuration setting `skipTime` and replaced it with separate `forwardTime` and `rewindTime`.
-- Sending `TIMELINE_EVENT` to Cordova with `periodDurationX` and `periodWindowPositionX` properties for duration and window position for each period (marked X) in the stream.

-## Changes in version 2.4.5
-- Added `setController` method to update the controller mid-stream.
-It accepts the same controller object that is used as part of parameters for `show` method.

-## Changes in version 2.4.4
-- Added `stop` method to fully stop the stream but not realease the player.
-Call `setStream` to restart the playback or `close` to dispose of it.

-## Changes in version 2.4.2
-- Plugin no longer acts on audio focus event but rather let's Cordova app decide what to do.

-## Changes in version 2.4.1
-- When audio focus changes, plugin will send `AUDIO_FOCUS_EVENT` with parameter `audioFocus` that can be on of:
- `AUDIOFOCUS_LOSS_TRANSIENT`, `AUDIOFOCUS_LOSS_TRANSIENT_CAN_DUCK`, `AUDIOFOCUS_GAIN`, `AUDIOFOCUS_LOSS`.

-## Changes in version 2.4.0
-- Controller will no longer show automatically on touch and key events.
-- Added showController and hideController methods for explicit control of controller visibility.
-- Plugin will not longer close on KEYCODE_BACK key event, please call .close() explicitly.
-- Plugin will request audio focus on startup.
-It will also listen for audio focus events and pause/play on those events.
-It will close on AUDIOFOCUS_LOSS.
-- START_EVENT will return additional info `audioFocus` which can be AUDIOFOCUS_REQUEST_FAILED or AUDIOFOCUS_REQUEST_GRANTED.
-- STATE_EVENT will return additional info `controllerVisible` to tell the app if controller is visible or not.

-## Changes in version 2.3.0

-- Renamed plugin's namespace from window.exoplayer to window.ExoPlayer
-- Removed `init` method as there is no need to keep instance of the plugin around.
-Just call methods directly on window.ExoPlayer
-- `show` now takes configuration parameters as the first argumeent since we don't need init any more.
-- Renamed `playOffset` configuration setting to `seekTo` to match the coresponding method that does the same thing
-- Replaced `play` and `pause` methods with single `playPause` that does both and keeps track of playback status

 ## Using